🎯 Start with a Clear Purpose

 ✍️ Encourage Sharing and Collaboration

-Create a culture where members feel comfortable contributing:
+Create a culture where members feel comfortable contributing:- Ask members to share what they’re building

 - Highlight cool projects or ideas